ngx-ree/ControlPanelsScripts/README.md

 Script `mkl.ks` (make locals) is a simple GUI-based file manager for copying scripts and related files from the kOS archive to the vessel's local volume.
 It scans the kOS `Script` directory for *.ks files and displays them on a GUI pane, where they can be selected/deselected by checkboxes.
 Selected files can then be copied to the vessel's local filesystem.
 Libraries and related settings are copied automatically.

-The subdirectory 'lib' is always copied with all CP libraries.
-Filenames of CP libraries are listed in the 'cplibs' list, declared at the beginning of the `mkl.ks` script.
-This ensures omitting any other files occasionally present in the 'lib' directory (for example, if the user used the 'lib' directory before installation of CP scripts).
-If a newly developed user library should be copied to local volumes as well, its filename must be added to the 'cplibs' list.
+The subdirectory `lib` is always copied with all CP libraries.
+Filenames of CP libraries are listed in the `cplibs` list, declared at the beginning of the `mkl.ks` script.
+This ensures omitting any other files occasionally present in the `lib` directory (for example, if the user used the `lib` directory before installation of CP scripts).
+If a newly developed user library should be copied to local volumes as well, its filename must be added to the `cplibs` list.

 The subdirectory `etc` is copied only with configuration subdirectories and files related to the given script(s) and vessel.